Home

 Palazzo Velli

-The view is taken from the green dot in the 1748 map below.
-In the description below the plate Vasi made reference to: 1) S. Egidio; 2) Tribuna (rear part) di S. Maria in Trastevere; 3) Palazzo Velli.
-The small map shows also 4) Oratorio del SS.
+In the description below the plate Vasi made reference to: 1) S. Egidio; 2) Tribuna (rear part) di S. Maria in Trastevere; the front of this church is shown in another plate by Vasi; 3) Palazzo Velli.
+The map shows also: 4) Oratorio del SS.
 Sacramento; 5) Oratorio di Maria SS.
 Addolorata.

 The view in June 2010 from slightly different angles

 Today Trastevere is associated with Roman nightlife, but during the day and especially in the morning it can be pretty quiet; there are more trees in the streets of Rome than there were at Vasi's time, but this is the only change which has occurred at Piazza di S. Egidio.
+The entrance to the nunnery is now the entrance to the museum.

-(left) External wall of the transept of S. Maria in Trastevere; (right) rear view of the bell tower
+in Trastevere; (right) rear view of the bell tower

 (left/centre) Oratorio del SS.
 Sacramento; (right) Oratorio di Maria SS.
 Addolorata